-The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
+The vast majority of people who take or view images or videos of children do so for entirely innocent, understandable and acceptable reasons.
 Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place.
-To protect pupils we will:
+To protect pupils, we will:

-- seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications); - use only the pupil's first name with an image; - ensure that pupils are appropriately dressed; - encourage pupils to tell us if they are worried about any photographs that are taken of them; and - make pupils aware that they should not take photographs or video images of other students without their express permission.
+- seek their consent and parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - use only the pupil's first name with an image - ensure that pupils are appropriately dressed - encourage pupils to tell us if they are worried about any photographs that are taken of them

+• ensure that pupils do not take photographs or video images of other students without their express permission and the permission of a member of staff